pyt3r/practice-package/README.rst

 Welcome to the practice-package!
 ================================

-The practice-package is ongoing project intended to assist one's understanding of topics and problems across the domains of software development, finance, machine learning, science, and math.
+The practice-package is ongoing project intended to assist with one's understanding of topics and problems across the domains of software development, finance, machine learning, science, and math.